 Sameer Agrawal is a Merit Fellow at the Academy of the Music Institute of Chicago, a pre-college training program for advanced string and piano students.
 He currently studies with Sang Mee Lee, and began studying violin at age 5 with Suzuki teacher Debbie Crosser.
 He is also a Fellow of the Chicago Musical Pathways Initiative, a mentorship and scholarship program for underrepresented groups in classical music.

 Sameer made his solo orchestral debut at age 12, playing Sarasate’s Zigeunerweisen with the Northeastern Illinois University Symphony Orchestra.
 He has also soloed with the Oistrakh Symphony Orchestra of Chicago, the Symphony of Oak Park and River Forest, and Northside College Prep Chamber Strings.
-He has been a prizewinner at the DePaul Concerto Festival for Young Performers, Walgreens National Concerto Competition, Society of American Musicians Competition, Symphony of Oak Park and River Forest Concerto Competition, Center Stage Strings Solo Competition, Sejong Cultural Society Competition, Music Festival in Honor of Confucius, Sound Espressivo Global Competition, and the Chicago Chamber Music Festival Concerto Competition.
+He has been a prizewinner at the DePaul Concerto Festival for Young Performers, Walgreens National Concerto Competition, Society of American Musicians Competition, Symphony of Oak Park and River Forest Concerto Competition, Center Stage Strings Solo and BIPOC Competitions, Sejong Cultural Society Competition, Music Festival in Honor of Confucius, Sound Espressivo Global Competition, and the Chicago Chamber Music Festival Concerto Competition.

 Sameer twice appeared on WFMT's Introductions, a radio program highlighting young classical musicians.
 He was a featured soloist on the 2019 Stars of Tomorrow concert series, and will be performing a recital as part of the Young Steinway series in the near future.
 He has also performed at Make Music Chicago, the Thirsty Ears Classical Street Music Festival, ConnectD concert series, presented recital and pre-concert performances at Symphony Center, and played on multiple honors recitals at Blue Lake Fine Arts Camp.